 Ok, workout supplements.
 This is a topic that I get asked about all the time, so I thought I’d put together a post on it for you guys.
 I think it’s important to say before I dive in that this is only my personal opinion and that every body is different!
-As I dietitian, I do not believe you do not need workout supplements in your routine, but I do think they can offer benefits if you’re wanting to see a change/improvement in energy, performance, etc.
+As a dietitian, I do not believe you need workout supplements in your routine, but I do think they can offer benefits if you’re wanting to see a change/improvement in energy, performance, etc.

 Whether you’re just starting a wellness routine or you’ve been in one for a while, I’d recommend taking some time to reflect on your diet and what kinds of workouts you’re doing/how you feel while performing those workouts.